redhat-openshift-ecosystem/opct/docs/dev.md

-# Provider Certification Tool - Developer Guide
+# Developer Guide

-This document is a guide for developers detailing the Provider Certification Tool solution, design choices and the implementation references.
+This document is a guide for developers detailing the OPCT solution, design choices and the implementation references.

 Table of Contents: